aosabook/500lines/cluster/cluster.markdown

 > We can allow a leader to get $\alpha$ commands ahead by letting the set of servers that execute instance $i+\alpha$ of the consensus algorithm be specified by the state after execution of the $i$th state machine command.
 (Lamport, 2001)

-The idea is that each instance of Paxos (slot) uses the view from α slots earlier.
+The idea is that each instance of Paxos (slot) uses the view from $\alpha$ slots earlier.
 This allows the cluster to work on, at most, $\alpha$ slots at any one time, so a very small value of $\alpha$ limits concurrency, while a very large value of $\alpha$ makes view changes slow to take effect.

 In early drafts of this implementation (dutifully preserved in the git history!), I implemented support for view changes (using $\alpha$ in place of 3).